wasit7/dsi321_2023/week13/README.md

 schedule: "* * * * *"   # modify to every 6 hours
 image: kran13200/simple-scripy:latest # use your docker hub
 ```
-* create metadata.json  (see detail in link) : you have to modified information corresponding to your information - warning : name should be unique small letter and title should be big letter
+* Create metadata.json  (see detail in link) : you have to modified information corresponding to your information - warning : name should be unique small letter and title should be big letter
 https://github.com/wasit7/dsi321_2023/blob/main/week13/metadata.json
 * Edit dataset name and title to match your dataset and contain your team_id
 ```json